 Two field experiments were conducted at two different locations of Coimbatore district in soils having two sulphur status i.e., a soil with sufficient level and soil with deficient level of sulphur in order to study the response of two sesamum varieties to graded doses of sulphur with respect to seed yield and quality.
-The field experiments were conducted at farmers’ holdings in Selambanur (Latitude: 10.995069 and Longitude: 76.788893) and Puthur (Latitude: 10.979436 and Longitude: 76.836387) villages of Thondamuthur block at Coimbatore district from February, 2019 to July, 2019 and March, 2019 to August, 2019 respectively.
-The treatment structure comprised of six levels of sulphur using gypsum as the source (0, 20, 30, 40, 50 and 60 kg S ha-1) along with soil test based fertilizer doses which were replicated three times in a split plot design (Main plot – sesamum varieties, Sub plot- S levels).
+The field experiments were conducted at farmers’ holdings in Selambanur (Latitude: 10.995069 and Longitude: 76.788893) and Puthur (Latitude: 10.979436 and Longitude: 76.836387) villages of Thondamuthur block at Coimbatore district from February, 2019 to July, 2019 and March, 2019 to August, 2019, respectively.
+The treatment structure comprised of six levels of sulphur using gypsum as the source (0, 20, 30, 40, 50 and 60 kg S ha-1) along with soil test based fertilizer doses, which were replicated three times in a split plot design (Main plot – sesamum varieties, Sub plot- S levels).
 The data on yield parameters, seed yield and oil content were analyzed statistically using the AgRes statistical software (Pascal Intel Software Solutions).
 Wherever the treatment differences were found significant, critical differences (CD) were worked out at 5% level of significance with mean separation by least significant difference and denoted by symbol (* for 5% and ** for 1%).
 Simple correlation was worked out between different parameters to know the relationship exists among them (Gomez and Gomez, 1984).

 RESULTS AND DISCUSSION

 Test weight: Statistically significant variations were recorded for sulphur application with respect to test weight of sesame seeds.
-The test weight of sesamum varieties with 50 kg S ha-1 was on par with 40 and 30 kg S ha-1 levels in case of sulphur sufficient soil.
+The test weight of sesamum varieties with 30 kg S ha-1 was significantly higher in case of sulphur sufficient soil.
 Where as in the case of sulphur deficient soil the highest test weight of 3.51 g (TMV 7) and 3.45 g (SVPR 1) were recorded by applying 50 kg S ha-1 which was significantly higher than all the other treatments.
 Among the varieties, TMV 7 has recorded the highest test weight and proved to be best responding variety than SVPR 1 (Table 1).
-The increase in test weight might be due to the role of sulphur in activating the growth and yield components (Tahir et al.,2014);, (Ojoni et al., 2018).
+The increase in test weight might be due to the role of sulphur in activating the growth and yield components (Tahir et al., 2014;Ojoni et al., 2018).

 Seed yield: The effect due to varieties, sulphur levels and their interactions were prominent in case of seed yield (Table 2).
 Among the different S levels, in sulphur sufficient soil, the seed yield of varieties were significantly higher by applying 30 kg S ha-1 which was on par with 40, and 50 kg S ha-1, however application of 60 kg S ha-1 showed and decreasing level of seed yield.
 Where as in case of sulphur deficient soil, the highest seed yield was recorded with the application of 50 kg S ha-1 irrespective of the varieties.
 Considering the varietal effects, TMV 7 has proven to be the best responding variety than SVPR 1.
-The increase in seed yield might be due to the reason that sulfur promotes the photosynthesis, net assimilation rate and crop growth rate which resulted in higher seed yield (Tahir et al., 2014; Suchhanda et al., 2016).
+The increase in seed yield might be due to the reason that sulfur promotes the photosynthesis, net assimilation rate and crop growth rate, which resulted in higher seed yield (Tahir et al., 2014; Suchhanda et al., 2016).